 In our contemporary politics, this speech is epitomized by the super PAC.
-A "super PAC" is a political committee that only makes expenditures independent of candidates; they do not and legally cannot contribute to or coordinate with candidates or political parties.
+A "super PAC" is a political committee that only makes expenditures independent of candidates; they do not and legally cannot contribute to or coordinate with candidates or political parties.196

 At the federal level, super PACs came about as a result of the unanimous 2010 decision of the Court of Appeals for the District of Columbia Circuit in SpeechNow.org v.
-Federal Election Commission.
-Earlier that year, the Supreme Court held that the government had no anti-corruption interest in limiting independent expenditures.
-Accordingly, the D.C.
-Circuit reasoned that because expenditures by independent organizations are not corrupt, it followed that the government had no anti-corruption interest in limiting contributions from individuals to these independent expenditure groups either.
-With this decision, the federal super PAC was born.

-Because they speak without coordinating with candidates or political parties, there is no limitation on how much citizens can contribute to super PACs.
+Federal Election Commission.197 Earlier that year, the Supreme Court held that the government had no anti-corruption interest in limiting independent expenditures.198 Accordingly, the D.C.
+Circuit reasoned that because expenditures by independent organizations are not corrupt, it followed that the government had no anti-corruption interest in limiting contributions from individuals to these independent expenditure groups either.199 With this decision, the federal super PAC was born.200 itation on how much citizens can contribute to super PACs.
 Accordingly, super PACs, unlike campaigns, are free to raise funds for their political speech without amounts being restricted by the government.